luismiguelcasadodiaz/NetPractice/README.md

   | brdc|061.240.134.255|00111101.11110000.10000110.11111111|

   + 2nd, chose an IP for interface R1 (last-> 061.240.134.254),
-  + 3rd, add it to host A's route table as next-hop for default destination
+  + 3rd, add it to host A's route table as next-hop for the default destination
   + 4th, set in router's route table default destination to internal interface R1
-  + 5th, set in router's route table local network broadcast destinatin  (21.240.134.255/25) to internet interface R2.
+  + 5th, set in router's route table local network broadcast destination  (21.240.134.255/25) to internet interface R2.

 ### level 07

 ![image](https://github.com/user-attachments/assets/28fb3e6f-c761-4054-a747-5f5efef5f421)

-In this case we hace two routers (R1 & R2) and three networks:
+In this case, we have two routers (R1 & R2) and three networks:
 + Network 1: Host A and interface 1 of Router 1 (Two IPs)
 + Network 2: interface 2 of router 1 and interface 1 of router 2 (Two IPs).
 + Network 3: Interface 2 of router 2 and Host C (Two IPs).

-No overlap is allowed in 3 network's ips.
+No overlap is allowed in the 3 network's IPs.

-We requires only two active iPs per network.
-So a  /30 mask fits our requirements: (net, firs, last, broadcast)
+We require only two active iPs per network.
+So a  /30 mask fits our requirements: (net, first, last, broadcast)

 For network 1, Interface 1 of router 1 has an IP 109.198.14.1.
-Together with the mask /30 we have:
+Together with the mask /30, we have:
 |name     |     ip     | Interface |
 |---------|------------|-----------|
 |net      |109.198.14.0|           |